Anna Delvey on Inventing Anna’s Julia Garner meeting her in prison: ‘Very sweet girl’

 She was convicted in 2019 and released from prison in February 2021.
 Shortly after her release, Sorokin was taken into custody by ICE for violating the terms of her visa.
 She remains in ICE custody and faces deportation back to Germany.

-Appearing on the latest episode of the Forbidden Fruits podcast, Delvey said of Garner: “She was very nice.
+Appearing on the latest episode of the Forbidden Fruits podcast, Sorokin said of Garner: “She was very nice.
 She came to see me… and she is a very sweet girl.”

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up